 UPSEE results 2020 declared at upsee.nic.in, here’s direct link to check

-UPSEE results 2020: Candidates who have appeared for the M Pharm, M Arch, and M Des UPSEE exam 2020 can check their results online at upsee.nic.in.education Updated: Oct 12, 2020, 13:56 IST
+UPSEE results 2020: Candidates who have appeared for the UPSEE exam can check their results online at upsee.nic.in.education Updated: Oct 15, 2020, 13:22 IST

-UPSEE results 2020: Dr APJ Abdul Kalam Technical University (AKTU) on Monday declared the results of Uttar Pradesh State Entrance Examination (UPSEE) 2020 on its official website.
+UPSEE results 2020: Dr APJ Abdul Kalam Technical University (AKTU) on Thursday announced the results of the Uttar Pradesh State Entrance Examination (UPSEE) 2020 on its official website.

-Candidates who have appeared for the M Pharm, M Arch, and M Des UPSEE exam 2020 can check their results online at upsee.nic.in.
+Candidates who have appeared for the UPSEE exam can check their results online at upsee.nic.in.
+The UPSEE 2020 examination were conducted on September 20, 2020, at various centres spread across the state.

-Candidates who have qualified the UPSEE 2020 examination will be eligible to appear for the UPSEE 2020 counselling process which will be starting soon.

-The varsity conducted the UPSEE 2020 examination for M Pharm, M Arch, and M Des on August 11, 2020.
-The examination was held in online remote proctoring mode.

 Direct link to check UPSEE results 2020.